WPI-LNL/lnldb/docs/help/accounts/linking-rt.rst

     <a class="btn btn-primary" href="https://lnl.wpi.edu/support/connect/rt/">Activate</a>
     <br><br>

 Once you've generated an auth token, click the button above to start the setup process.
+You can also get there through your profile page by clicking the `Preferences` button, then scrolling down to the `Request Tracker` section and clicking `Connect Account`.
 When prompted, enter your token then click `Submit`.

 And that's it!
 Your accounts are now linked.